🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-The primary cause of skilled forecasters struggling in prediction markets isn't inaccurate forecasts — it's inadequate capital preservation.
-Even a sound probability assessment becomes worthless if a prolonged losing run depletes your entire stake.
-This guide outlines the protective strategy you need.
+The primary cause of skilled forecasters struggling in prediction markets isn't inaccurate forecasting — it's inadequate capital preservation strategy.
+Even a sound probability assessment becomes worthless if a prolonged losing run eliminates your entire stake.
+This guide outlines the methodology that safeguards against this outcome.

 The Kelly Criterion: The Mathematical Foundation

-The Kelly Criterion determines the mathematically ideal percentage of your capital to allocate to each individual trade: f = (bp - q) / b
+Kelly Criterion determines the theoretically ideal proportion of your capital to allocate to each individual trade: f = (bp - q) / b

 • b = net odds received (e.g., if YES costs 0.40, b = 1.5)